Hjorthmedh/RGCmorphology/ms/intro.md

 <!--  Figure5-feature-space-and-confidence.pdf -->
 **Figure 5:**
 Illustration of feature space and the classifier confidence for each RGC.
-Each neuron in the classifier is represented as a 5D-feature (Table 6).
+Each neuron is represented as a 5D-feature.
 *A*: Two of the five features are shown for each RGC: Soma Area and Density of Branch Points.
 Each RGC is represented by a filled circle, with the colour denoting its genetic type (see legend).